Codex Tchacos: History

+Translation

+The Maecenas Foundation worked with the Waitt Institute for Historical Discovery and the National Geographic Society to restore and translate the codex.

 In April 2006, a complete translation of the text, with extensive footnotes, was released by the National Geographic Society: The Gospel Of Judas (ISBN 1-4262-0042-0, April 2006).
 The Society also created a two-hour television documentary, The Gospel of Judas, which aired worldwide on the National Geographic Channel on April 9, 2006.
 A special issue of National Geographic magazine was also devoted to the Gospel of Judas.

 A critical edition of the Codex Tchacos, including complete, near life-sized color photographs of 26 pages, a revised transcription of the Coptic, and complete translation of the codex was published by National Geographic Society in 2007.
 The team also hopes to look at the cartonnage (a sort of paper-mâché used to stiffen the codex's cover) in order to find clues about who made the codex and when/where.
 (As a book, the Tchacos Codex may be older than the twelve surviving codices of the Nag Hammadi Library.)

-The importance of Codex Tchacos is not in doubt, but work has only begun in understanding its true influence and origin.
+New discovery

+In 2012, two more fragments of the codex were discovered in the Special Collections library of Lafayette College, Easton, Pennsylvania.